jacklandrin/OnlySwitch/README.md

 | Spotify           | finished        | Apple Music              | finished          |
 | Screen Test       | partly finished | Hide Menu Bar Icons      | partly finished   |

-Since Version 1.3, switches can be added or removed on list.
+Since Version 1.3, switches can be added to or removed from the list.

 ## Shortcuts Actions